 Bryony Griffith is an English fiddle player and singer from Huddersfield in West Yorkshire with a rich repertoire of English dance tunes and songs.

 Her career in folk music started in the acclaimed ceilidh band Bedlam in her teens and took her all over the UK festival scene.
-She later became musician for Dog Rose Morris, appearing on Jools Holland, and for one of the premier rapper teams, The Newcastle Kingsmen.
+She later became musician for Dog Rose Morris, appearing on Jools Holland, and still plays for one of the country’s premier rapper teams, The Newcastle Kingsmen.
 She sang in the much-missed a cappella group The Witches of Elswick, but is best known for her role in the BBC Folk Award-winning Demon Barbers and their current touring shows ‘DBXL’ and ‘The Lock In’.

 Bryony’s debut solo album ‘Nightshade’ was released in 2014 and saw her stepping away from the comfort of a band to showcase solo fiddle tunes and songs.
 With only occasional accompaniment from Jack Rutter (Moore, Moss, Rutter, The Seth Lakeman Band) on guitar and herself on piano and strings, the arrangements are intimate and honest.

 Nightshade placed in the Top 10 Folk Treats in The Telegraph and was a runner-up in the 2014 fRoots Critics Albums of the Year.

 “A solo album of great power and magnificence.
 She sings beautifully and knows how to kick out a song and does it brilliantly.
 Wow, what a great voice.”
 Mike Harding